From toleration to celebration – Nick Bundock reflects on a memorable day

 It’s been a bruising few weeks for me, but they have also been the best days of my life.
 The main service at Emmanuel the day after Didsbury Pride was like the after-party.
 The church was full.
 We had kids and older members, Farsi speakers, people of colour from every continent and every background.
 I was joined at the altar by some of our LGBT young people and in a moment of pure beauty one of our adults with learning difficulties read a prayer he had written.
 It was like heaven on earth and I knew in an instant that all the pain had been worthwhile.

-Some of our experiences at Didsbury Pride have been filmed by the BBC and will be aired on ‘Inside Out’ on 17 September.
+Some of our experiences at Didsbury Pride were filmed by the BBC and were aired on ‘Inside Out’ on 24 September 2018.